google/aarch64-rt/README.md

 issues.
 Even if the host doesn't explicitly access the memory, speculative accesses can lead to cache fills.

+This may be combined with one of the `elX` features to set up the page table for that exception level.
+If not, the exception level will be checked at runtime and the corresponding system registers used.

 ### `psci`

 Adds the `start_core` function to start another CPU core via a PSCI `CPU_ON` call.
 This adds a